SocialisticO4/BoBpe/README.md

 ## Download APK (for testing)

+## Download APK (for testing)

 If you just want to try out the app on an Android device without building it from the source:

-1. Go to the [**Releases**](https://github.com/SocialisticO4/BoBpe.git/releases) page of this repository.
+1. Go to the [**Releases**](https://github.com/SocialisticO4/BoBpe/releases) page of this repository.
 2. Look for the latest release.
 3. Download the `.apk` file (e.g., `app-debug.apk` or `app-release.apk`) from the "Assets" section of the release.
+4. Transfer the APK to your Android device.
-4. You may need to enable "Install from unknown sources" in your Android device's settings to install the APK.
+5. You may need to enable "Install from unknown sources" in your Android device's settings to install the APK.

+## Security Notice
+This is an educational project.
+Never use real financial information or credentials.

+## Disclaimer
+This is an unofficial educational project and is not affiliated with PhonePe or any financial institution.

 **Note:** The APKs provided are for demonstration and testing purposes only, as this is an educational mock-up.